Virginia General Assembly Sends Project Labor Agreement and Prevailing Wage Legislation to Gov. Northam – Take Action

 Yes.
 With typical government-mandated PLAs, contractors must get most or all of their skilled labor from union halls.
 All construction craft employees must join a union and/or pay union dues as a condition of employment.
 Some PLAs permit a limited number of nonunion construction workers to work on PLA jobsites if they already work for a nonunion business, but a PLA ensures they will never access employer and employee contributions to (sometimes troubled) union benefit and pension plans unless they join a union and meet vesting schedules.

-In fact, workers employed in Virginia’s construction industry could experience wage theft due to government-mandated PLAs as nonunion workers (and some union workers) lose an estimated 20% of wages and benefits earned on a PLA project unless they accept union representation, join a specific union, pay membership dues and meet the union benefits plan’s vesting requirements.
+In fact, craft workers employed in Virginia’s construction industry could experience wage theft due to government-mandated PLAs as nonunion workers (and some union workers) lose an estimated 20% of wages and benefits earned on a PLA project unless they accept union representation, join a specific union, pay membership dues and meet the union benefits plan’s vesting requirements.

 Phase 1 and Phase 2 of Northern Virginia’s multi-billion Silver Line project were not subjected to government-mandated project labor agreements.
 However, portions of Phase 1 and Phase 2 of the Silver Line were built with unique PLA agreements a handful of contractors voluntarily entered into with unions without government coercion.
-Firms were able to negotiate the terms and conditions of the agreements directly with PLA-signatory unions, including provisions making the PLA optional for subcontractors on Phase 1 of the Silver Line.
+Firms were able to negotiate the terms and conditions of the agreements directly with PLA-signatory unions, including provisions making the PLA optional for subcontractors on Phase 1 and Phase 2 of the Silver Line.
 Other 2020 General Assembly bills by Sen. Scott Surovell (SB 995) and Del.
-Alphonso Lopez (HB 1635) signed into law by Gov. Northam eliminate fair and open competition protections on metrorail construction projects procured by the Washington Metropolitan Area Transit Authority, which would permit future PLA mandates on metro construction projects similar to the controversial failed attempt to mandate a PLA on Phase 2 of the Silver Line.
+Alphonso Lopez (HB 1635) signed into law by Gov. Northam eliminate fair and open competition protections on metrorail construction projects procured by the Washington Metropolitan Area Transit Authority, which would permit future government-mandated PLA mandates on metro construction projects similar to the controversial failed attempt to mandate a PLA on Phase 2 of the Silver Line.

 Are PLAs a pathway to local hiring?